 8. Clear your browser cache

-Your browser saves temporary files (cache) to help sites load faster.
-But sometimes, these files become outdated or corrupted, preventing the site from loading.
+Your browser stores temporary files (cache) to help sites load faster.
+When those files become outdated or corrupted, pages can stall or fail to render.

-Clearing your cache forces the browser to fetch fresh content directly from the server—often fixing the problem.
+Clearing cache forces the browser to fetch fresh content directly from the server—often resolving stubborn loading problems.

-To clear the cache, go to your browser’s Settings ?
-Privacy and Security ?
-Clear browsing data or Clear cache.
-Then refresh the website to check if it loads.
+To clear the cache, open your browser’s Settings > Privacy and Security > Clear browsing data or Clear cache.
+Choose a time range (start with “last hour” or “last 24 hours”), then refresh the site.

 Privacy & Security tab in Google Chrome with red arrow pointing to this tab and red arrow pointing to Clear Data option.